kenichi-shibata/graphql-demo/README.md

 # graphql-demo
-showing the awesome power of graphql
+DEMO the awesome power of graphql!

+Tutorial coming soon!

 # Why should i even bother?
 1. Formalize server-client contract (you get only what you need)